 CRITICAL FIRE WEATHER.
-As determined by the Fire Code Official, a set of weather conditions (usually a combination of low relative humidity, warmer temperatures and/or high winds) favorable to the ignition and the effect of which on fire behavior makes control of a fire difficult and threatens fire fighter and public safety.
+As determined by the fire code official, a set of weather conditions (usually a combination of low relative humidity, warmer temperatures and/or high winds) favorable to the ignition and the effect of which on fire behavior makes control of a fire difficult and threatens fire fighter and public safety.
 This includes "Red Flag Warnings" and "Fire Weather Watches" as issued by the National Weather Service.

 FIRE AND LIFE HAZARD.
-"Fire and Life Hazard" means any condition, arrangement, or act which will increase, or may cause an increase of, the hazard or menace of fire or a hazardous material release (spill, leak, etc.) to a greater degree than customarily recognized as normal by Persons in the public service of preventing, suppressing or extinguishing fire and responding to hazardous material releases; or which may obstruct, delay, or hinder egress from a facility or Building, or may become the cause of obstruction, delay or hindrance to the prevention, suppression, or extinguishment of a fire or hazardous material release.
+"Fire and life hazard" means any condition, arrangement, or act which will increase, or may cause an increase of, the hazard or menace of fire or a hazardous material release (spill, leak, etc.) to a greater degree than customarily recognized as normal by persons in the public service of preventing, suppressing or extinguishing fire and responding to hazardous material releases; or which may obstruct, delay, or hinder egress from a facility or building, or may become the cause of obstruction, delay or hindrance to the prevention, suppression, or extinguishment of a fire or hazardous material release.

 FIRE APPARATUS ACCESS ROAD.
-A roadway that provides fire apparatus access from a fire station or other staging area to a facility, Building or portion thereof.
+A read roadway that provides fire apparatus access from a fire station or other staging area to a facility, building or portion thereof.
 This is a general term inclusive of all other terms such as fire lane, public street, private street, parking lot lane, access roadway and driveway.
 This road may provide ingress and egress for both the fire department and the general public during emergency events and normal use.

 FIRE CODE OFFICIAL.
-The Fire Prevention Bureau Chief (Fire Marshal), as appointed by the Fire Chief of the Ventura County Fire Protection District, charged with the administration and enforcement of the code, or a duly authorized representative.
+The fire chief or other designated authority Fire Prevention Bureau Chief (Fire Marshal), as appointed by the Fire Chief of the Ventura County Fire Protection District, charged with the administration and enforcement of the code, or a duly authorized representative.